philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ```

 Note: use the `screen` command before your code to run the job offline.
+Note: the temp files created this way will disappear after a while, so move straight into the R script after each one runs. running the R code will take a very. very long time. patience!
+(I am testing if output to ngsLD dir id better than temp folder currently)

+Output:

 ---
 Analysis To Do (up next):